School for Social Work

 Clinicians are trained to address a variety of issues regarding their clients' mental health, but how well are professional counselors being trained to explore "alternative" sexual expressions, erotic (counter) transference, gender identities, and the enumerable ways clients can have concerns or issues with aspects of their sexuality?
 Within this study 15 clinicians were interviewed regarding their experiences within graduate school and the level to which they felt competent and prepared to discuss topics of sex, gender, and sexuality within a clinical context.
 Many of the participants described utilizing their personal life experiences, self-sought trainings, and individual reading choices as ways to develop adequate education in these topics as all clinicians felt as though their programs did not provide comprehensive education and training in these areas.
 This study ultimately strives to raise awareness to the gap in professional training clinicians are receiving in the hopes of helping to expand the curricula being offered to graduate level clinicians across disciplines within the professional counseling field.

 Barnett, Linzy K., "What do clinicians know about human sexuality after leaving graduate school?"
 (2014).
-Theses, Dissertations, and Projects.
-759.
+Masters Thesis, Smith College, Northampton, MA.